Sayan-Maity/Login-Redux/README.md

 Then clone this repository

-For cloning copy the HTTPS key and then paste it with thie command \
+For cloning the repo, copy the HTTPS key and then paste it like this command \
 `git clone "https://github.com/Sayan-Maity/Login_Redux.git"`

 After cloning, your first step would be to install the node modules \